RomanLut/hx-esp32-cam-fpv/README.md

 FEC is set to such high redundancy because lost frame at 30 fps looks very bad, even worse then overal image quality decrease caused by wasted bandwidth.

-Even with this settings and good connection frames are still lost sometimes, which is something which should investiaged further (**TODO**).

 ## Wifi card

 This **RTL8812au** card is recommended for the project: